Kong/kongponents/docs/components/radio.md

 ## Events

-`KRadio` has a couple of natural event bindings that all emit the same data when a radio option is selected.
+KRadio emits two events with same data in payloads.

 ### change

-Fired on change, returns the checked status of the radio.
+Fired on change, returns the checked status of the radio (`boolean`).

 ### update:modelValue

-Fired on change, returns the checked status of the radio.
+Fired on change, returns the checked status of the radio (`boolean`).

 <script setup lang="ts">
 import { ref } from 'vue'